grking/python-wayland/BREAKING-CHANGES.md

 `wayland.client` now contains any and all functionality introduced by the `python-wayland` library, leaving the top level `wayland` namespace as a pure wayland protocol namespace.

+Removed method:

+* `wayland.process_messages()` this method has been removed.
+Event polling and dispatching is now handled automatically.
+As a library user you don't need to be concerned with this.
+Events will be dispatched to your registered event handlers as they arrive.

 Other than cleaning up junk from the `wayland` namespace this changes the following methods (none of which are required in the normal use of this library):

 * `wayland.initialise()` becomes `wayland.client.initialise()`